jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

 How to measure sleep duration
 ##############################

-In this chapter I take a look at building a program that returns the amount of time slept based on a given sleep and wake time.
+In this chapter I take a look at building a program that returns the amount of time slept between a given sleep and wake time.

 ****************
 Prerequisites
 ****************

-:doc:`How to create a Test Driven Development Environment </how_to/create_tdd_environment>` with ``sleep_duration`` as the project name
+:doc:`Create a Test Driven Development Environment </how_to/create_tdd_environment>` with ``sleep_duration`` as the project name

 ----